drewhoskins/batch-orchestra/README.md

 ## What are the caveats?
 Batch Orchestra does not guarantee that items in your data set are processed in a certain order.

-Currently scales to roughly 500 pages, and with the default 5 minutes of processing time per page, that gives around 40 hours of processing time.
+It currently scales to roughly 500 pages, and with the default 5 minutes of processing time per page, that gives around 40 hours of processing time.
 Higher scale support is on the roadmap--please ask for it if you need it.  (see [Very Long Running Workflows](https://temporal.io/blog/very-long-running-workflows))

-Otherwise, if deciding whether to use it, think about the operation you want to apply to each item in your data set.
+Otherwise, think about the operation you want to apply to each item in your data set.
-* If it's "cheap" (less than a network call), this framework will be overkill--for example, if your input and output are both columnar database tables.
-* If it's complex, this framework can work, but it does not help you track the state transitions or dependencies within the operation, so code carefully.
-* If it's non-idempotent, as with any framework, you will want to make it idempotent or turn off retries if you want to be safe.
+If it's "complex", meaning it's stateful and difficult to make idempotent, you may instead want to run a workflow per operation or, at high throughputs, use other frameworks.

 # Approach:
 Batch Orchestra uses "pipelined pagination."